-As of the date hereof, we have 8,510,000 shares of common stock issued and outstanding and owned by one stockholder.
-Upon the closing of this offering, all shares of our Series A Convertible Preferred Stock will automatically convert into 1,861,706 shares of our common stock and all the convertible notes of our subsidiary will automatically convert into shares of our common stock at a price per share equal to 85% of the public offering price in this offering (or $\{\bullet\}$ , assuming a public offering price of $\{\bullet\}$ , for an aggregate of $\{\bullet\}$ shares based on $\{\bullet\}$ of principal and accrued interest outstanding as of $\{\bullet\}$ , 2019).
-In addition, as of the closing of the offering, 500,000 shares will be reserved for issuance under the 2019 Plan and 1,861,706 shares will be issuable upon exercise of the warrants sold by us with our Series A Convertible Preferred Stock.
+As of the date hereof, we have 8,510,000 shares of common stock issued and outstanding.
+Upon the closing of this offering, all shares of our Series A Convertible Preferred Stock will automatically convert into 1,964,884 shares of our common stock and all the convertible notes of our subsidiary will automatically convert into shares of our common stock at a price per share equal to 85% of the public offering price in this offering (or \$ , assuming a public offering price of \$ , for an aggregate of shares based on \$ of principal and accrued interest outstanding as of , 2019).
+In addition, as of the closing of the offering, 500,000 shares will be reserved for issuance under the 2019 Plan, 1,964,884 shares will be issuable upon exercise of the warrants sold by us with our Series A Convertible Preferred Stock and shares will be issuable upon the exercise of warrants to be issued to the underwriters.